Politics

 This course comprises the theoretical analysis of the interaction between human beings within domestic society and between states.

 You will study the effectiveness of the United Nations Security Council, the International Monetary Fund and World Bank, the International Criminal Court and the International Court of Justice.
-You will analyse the changing character of warfare and terrorism including the rise of Al-Qaeda and ISIL/Daesh.
-You will also look at the impact of globalisation on international economic development and international human rights.
-This course is particularly suitable for students who have a keen interest in domestic and international affairs, and those who would like to study courses such as philosophy, politics and economics (PPE), international relations and history at university.
+You will analyse topics such as the rise of China, the status of the US, the role of civil society and the changing character of warfare and terrorism.
+You will also look at the impact of globalisation on international economic development and international human rights and poverty.
+This course is particularly suitable for students who have a keen interest in domestic and international affairs, and those who would like to study courses such as Politics, History and Politics, International Relations, Human, Social and Political Sciences (HSP), Philosophy, politics and economics (PPE - it is recommended you also have maths for a PPE application) and any other subject incorporating social science e.g. Sustainability or Sociology.

 Examination Board